ferdyrurka/php-weather-app-ddd/README.md

 ## Dilemmas

-1. First option is save ready data (in the format json) and city name and second option is save all data to columns and tables.
+1. First option is save ready data (array) and city name and second option is save all data to columns and tables.
     * I choose first option because I don't anticipate further development of the application.
 If this application would be continuously